Software

 1. Competitiveness: having reliable information allows companies to anticipate, improve processes, and demonstrate results.

-2. Compliance: data is always up to date and ready for any audit or regulatory report.
+2. Compliance: data is always up to date and ready for any audit or regulatory report, meeting external verification standards and traceability requirements.

 3. Transparency: all information is documented and accessible, strengthening the trust of customers, investors, and stakeholders.